-CULTURAL RESOURCE SURVEY

-Field crews walk the area and conduct multiple excavation tests to identify historical and archaeo logical artifacts.
+CULTURAL RESOURCE SURVEY Field crews walk the area and conduct multiple excavation tests to identify historical and archaeo logical artifacts.
 Landowners also provide information about their property to survey crews.

-UNMANNED AERIAL VEHICLES (DRONES)

-Unmanned aerial vehicles (UAVs), or drones, perform aerial inspections and safely gather data and detailed images of electric facilities.
+ENVIRONMENTAL SURVEY Surveyors collect information about the habitats and physical attributes of the project area.
+They also look for ecological concerns like wetlands, flood plains and forests.
+This process can help protect endangered species, such as the Indiana Bat and American Burying Beetle.
+UNMANNED AERIAL VEHICLES (DRONES) Unmanned aerial vehicles (UAVs), or drones, perform aerial inspections and safely gather data and detailed images of electric facilities.
 Company employees and vendors comply with all commercial Federal Aviation Administration (FAA) guidelines.
 Company representatives work with local media outlets to communicate these activities to the public.